 Sets up the MRI scan using the correct MR parameters and counsels the implant recipient during the MRI examination.
-Refer to the process detailed in "Considerations for conducting an MRI examination" on page 18 and "Considerations after an MRI examination" on page 24.

 Considerations for implant magnet removal

 If the implant magnet needs to be removed prior to an MRI examination, close coordination is required between the specialists to perform the implant magnet removal, MRI scan, and subsequent implant magnet replacement.